The following scholarships can be applied to for summer study depending on qualifications.

 DAAD – German Academic Exchange

 DAAD RISE awards summer research internships in the in the fields of biology, chemistry, physics, earth sciences and engineering with doctoral students at top German universities.
 Placements range from 2-3 months.
 No German required for most placements.
 Students must have a 3.0 GPA.
-Deadline: January 2015.

 DAAD University Summer Course Grant awards a scholarship for a variety of 3-4 week summer courses at German universities.
 For students interested in fine arts, humanities, natural and social sciences.
 Minimum GPA requirement is 3.0, and have at least 4 semester of college-level German course work.
-Deadline is December 2014.